- About Us

 The holidays are about spending time with those closest to you.
-However, when you’re recovering from a TBI, the holidays can be a little more challenging.
+However, when you’re recovering from a traumatic brain injury (TBI), the holidays can be a little more challenging.

-It’s easy to feel overwhelmed.
+In fact, when you have a TBI, holidays can easily feel overwhelming.
 You may not have the energy to spend the whole day celebrating.
-And the worst part is that all you want to do over the holidays is spend time with friends and family.
+And the worst part is that all you want to do is spend time with friends and family.

 Moreover, you want to show up and be present with those you love without causing them or yourself worry.
 But overextending yourself and your time can leave you feeling exhausted and mentally drained.

-It’s okay to go at your own pace.
-Holiday celebrations can quickly become hectic, and it may be tempting to try and match everyone else’s pace.
-But doing too much can make you irritable and put a cloud over your day that’s supposed to be full of family, love, and fun.
+With or without a TBI, holidays and the accompanying celebrations can quickly become hectic.
+It may be tempting to try and match everyone else’s pace.
+But doing too much can make you irritable and put a cloud over a day that’s supposed to be full of family, love and fun.

 Pushing yourself too far will lead you to wipe out early and leave you feeling worse the following day.
-Additionally, try to avoid doing too much cooking, decorating, or other activities you might traditionally undertake.
+Additionally, try to avoid doing too much cooking, decorating or participating in other activities you might traditionally undertake.

 Most importantly, focus on enjoying the day in your own way.
 Do what feels right for your current energy level and mood.